 Can a group use Kemp just for an event, without overnight lodging?

 Yes, provided adequate space is available for the desired date.
+A per person classroom use fee is charged based on the amount of time the space is used.
 More details…

 What happens if I have to cancel or change my reservation?